 SOCI 201 Introduction to Human Services (3 sem. hrs.)
 An examination of the basic philosophies and social influences which underlie the helping professions and a brief review of the history of professional human services workers.
 This course must be completed successfully before a student completes a field placement.
 Prerequisite(s): SOCI 101.
-(3-0; 0-0) SOCI 204 Social Psychology (3 sem. hrs.)
-The relationship between the individual and society.
-Motivation, interpersonal relationships, attitude formation and change, communication, effective group dynamics, and leadership.
-Cross-listed: PSYC 204.

-Prerequisite(s): SOCI 101.
-(3-0 or 3-0)
+(3-0) SOCI 207 Data Analysis (3 sem. hrs.)
+The logic and the application of data analysis techniques suitable for the behavioural sciences.
+Descriptive statistics and inferential statistics, including measures of central tendency, variability, probability and sampling theory, correlation, regression, and non-parametric statistics.
+Cross-listed: PSYC 207.

-SOCI 210 Race and Ethnicity (3 sem. hrs.)
+Prerequisite(s): Second-year standing.
+(3-0) SOCI 210 Race and Ethnicity (3 sem. hrs.)
 This course introduces students to the concept of race and ethnicity and to the major theories that the discipline employs as a means of understanding race and ethnic relations.

-Prerequisite(s): SOCI 101 or ANTH 101
+Cross-listed: ANTH 205.
+Prerequisite(s): None.

 SOCI 221 Sociology of Family (3 sem. hrs.)
 This course is a sociological examination of families in society.
 The emphasis is on the structural and cultural aspects of family life.
-Topics include: theories and methods for understanding families; formation of intimate relationships; mate selection processes, marriage and parenting; families over the life course; gender issues and transitions in families.
+Topics include theories and methods for understanding families; formation of intimate relationships; mate selection processes, marriage and parenting; families over the life course; gender issues and transitions in families.
 Prerequisite(s): None.
-(3-0 or 3-0)

-SOCI 234 Canadian Government and Politics in Comparative Perspective (3 sem. hrs.)
+(3-0) SOCI 234 Canadian Government and Politics in Comparative Perspective (3 sem. hrs.)
 Provides the student with an overview of the Canadian system of government in a comparative approach that includes study of British, American, and Canadian political and government institutions and practices.
-A comparative study of how basic concepts, principles, and institutions associated with different expressions of liberal-democratic governments highlight the diversity of political experience, reveal the interdependence of political systems and show the uniqueness of Canada's political system.
+A comparative study of how basic concepts, principles, and institutions associated with different expressions of liberal-democratic governments highlight the diversity of political experience, reveal the interdependence of political systems, and show the uniqueness of Canada's political system.
 Particular attention is given to the manner in which Parliament attempts to facilitate and develop public policy which reflects the diverse interests and aspirations of its citizens.
 Cross-listed: POLS 234.